wederbn/camunda-modeler/docs/quantme/Tutorial/README.md

   * Update the QRM repository:
     The QRM repository is loaded into the QuantME Modeling and Transformation Framework at startup.
     Therefore, if there are updates in the repository during the runtime of the framework, the QRM repository has to be reloaded.
+    Furthermore, an update is also needed after updating the QRM repository configuration during runtime.
-    This can be requested in the menu:
+    This can be requested in the toolbar:

     <kbd><img src="./reload-qrms.gif" width="900"/></kbd>